NFL star Deshaun Watson sued for alleged sexual assaults

 The lawsuits were filed in Harris County, Texas, on Tuesday and Wednesday.
 Both plaintiffs are represented by attorney Tony Buzbee.

-CNN has reached out to the NFL and Watson's agent for comment.
+CNN has reached out to Watson's agent for comment.
+An NFL spokesman told CNN on Wednesday the league is aware of the reports but will decline further comment at this time.

 The first lawsuit alleges that Watson assaulted an unnamed licensed massage therapist "by touching her with his penis" while receiving a massage at the therapist's home in March 2020.